blue-smoke-media/BSM/trello-board.md

 NEW  \*\*How Can A Custom Website Design Help My Business?
         The Green Diamond is here  ---->  /images/icon/green-diamond.png
         When reduced to mobile, the image HAS TO BE ON TOP of the bullet points, please.

+        I have the image of the diamond where it should go, but it is NOT allowing me to resize, etc.

 \*\*On "Our Standard Features" and "Our Services", I know there is a way to make the boxes all even regardless of the amount of text in them.
 I'm pretty sure it's in flexBox, but I'm unable to make it work properly.
 Would you please try?